Content

 FDA approved for more than 25 years

-Since the pandemic, a lot of myths about the COVID-19 vaccine have circulated — including when it comes to hair loss.
-So is there actually a link between the COVID vaccine and hair loss?
+Since the pandemic started, lots of rumors about the COVID-19 vaccine have circulated — including whispers about hair loss.
+Is there actually a link between the COVID vaccine and hair loss?
+Is COVID vaccine hair loss something you should worry about?

-While vaccines generally are safe for most people, in rare cases, they can cause side effects such as hair loss.
-Still, the COVID-19 vaccine is an effective, research-backed vaccine that helps your body develop antibodies to the virus that causes COVID and prevents severe complications from infection.
-And as it turns out, contracting the coronavirus disease can lead to hair loss as well.
+While vaccines are generally safe for most people, in rare cases, they can cause side effects such as hair loss.
+Still, the COVID-19 vaccine is an effective, research-backed vaccine that helps the body develop antibodies to the virus that causes COVID and prevents severe complications from infection.

-Below, we outline what the research says about the COVID vaccine and hair loss, and explain how to stop excess shedding — whether or not it’s vaccine-related.
+Below, we’ll outline what the research says about the COVID-19 vaccine and hair loss and explain how to stop excess shedding — whether it’s vaccine-related or not.

 Content